gbibeaul/blog-perso/content/analyse-react-performance-using-lighthouse.md

 ### **Conclusion**

-- Understanding performance in regards to SEO is crucial
+- Understanding performance in regards to SEO is crucial.
-- Having frequent checks and automated reports can help keeping a good score
+- Having frequent checks and automated reports can help in keeping a good score.
 - Automating small tasks around projects does not have to be complicated!